What does it mean to have ‘dense’ breasts and how does it affect mammogram findings?

 Approximately half of all women have dense breasts, a risk factor for breast cancer.
 The only way to know your breast density is through a mammogram.

-Before the law went into effect, radiologists shared this information with doctors, but not directly with patients.
+Before the law went into effect, radiologists shared this information with doctors, but weren't required to share it directly with patients.

 “The law provides women with more information about their bodies,” says Kristi Martin, MultiCare’s imaging provider liaison.